CoderMike1/listera-app/README.md

 - Dashboard - added notification panel and quick summary about stats
 - Items - allows to add/delete/edit inventory, also you can set items as a SOLD / TO SHIP / ACTIVE
 - Stats - page where you can explore through a lot of interesting information about your inventory, profit/income summary
+- Marketplace - IN PROGRESS
+- Settings - IN PROGRESS

 Project's making for Dustify Secret

+Project is not finished yet

 # SCREENSHOTS